A person stands in front of a screen with colorful lines of code projected over their face and body.

 • “My title says ‘project engineer,’ but half the time, I’m just Googling things and praying no one asks me follow-up questions.”

-Self-deprecating awareness humanizes the obstacles of project engineering, making the ins and outs feel approachable and relatable.
+Self-deprecating humor humanizes the challenges of project engineering, making the complexities feel approachable and relatable.

 3. Voyage: A Sitcom in the Making

-Contextual voyage thrives on misunderstandings, bespoke characters, and unexpected twists—perfect ingredients for the life of a project engineer.
-Picture a sitcom centered on the daily adventures of a project engineer being affected by a colorful cast of characters.
+Situational voyage thrives on misunderstandings, quirky characters, and unexpected twists—perfect ingredients for the life of a project engineer.
+Imagine a sitcom centered on the daily adventures of a project engineer navigating a colorful cast of characters.

 Episode 1: Lost in Translation